What is reverse logistics? Here’s your ultimate guide

 Proper reverse logistics delivers measurable benefits that impact your bottom line, customer relationships, and market position.
 Understanding the reverse logistics meaning is clear when you see how these advantages address real business problems.

 • Cost reduction.
 Efficient reverse logistics returns processing cuts multiple expense categories while recovering value from products that might become total losses.
 Transportation costs drop when you consolidate returns and optimize routes, while storage expenses decrease through faster processing.
-Consider that returns processing costs retailers $3 per package for store delivery or up to $6 when shipped to distribution centers, making efficiency improvements directly profitable.
+Returns processing costs retailers $3 per package for store delivery or up to $6 when shipped to distribution centers, making efficiency improvements directly profitable.
+Reverse logistics technology applied to routing and consolidation is where that margin typically gets recaptured first.

 • Sustainability impact.
 Reverse logistics challenges around waste become opportunities when you recover materials through recycling and refurbishment programs.
 Many retailers currently discard 25% of their returns, adding over 5 billion pounds of goods to landfills annually.
 Smart reverse logistics reduces this waste while conserving natural resources and lowering your carbon footprint through optimized transportation and material recovery.